polyseam/cndi/README.md

 ## usage 👩‍💻

-CNDI is a tool with which to deploy GitOps enabled Kubernetes application clusters on any platform as quickly and easily as possible.
+Use CNDI to deploy GitOps enabled Kubernetes application clusters on any platform, as quickly and easily as possible.
 Every CNDI project starts with a Template.

 ### create 🚀

-he best way to bootstrap a CNDI project is by using cndi create.
+the best way to bootstrap a CNDI project is by using `cndi create`.
 It's best because it is easy and interactive, to some folks it may even feel like _too much magic_ 🪄 but fear not!
 We will explain everything soon.